Sébastien Tellier: Biography

-His sixth album L'Aventura, was released on 14 July 2014.
-The album was inspired by the childhood and Brazil, where the video to its lead single, "L'Adulte", is set.
+His sixth album L'Aventura (English: The Adventure) was released on 14 July 2014.
+The album was inspired by Tellier's childhood and Brazil, where the video to one of its songs, "L'adulte", is set.
 This album, consisting of 10 tracks, is sung entirely in French.

-In 2016, he composed soundtracks for the two French films Saint-Amour, directed by Benoît Delépine and Gustave Kervern, and Marie et les naufragés, directed by Sébastien Betbeder.
+In 2016, Tellier composed soundtracks for the two French films Saint-Amour, directed by Benoît Delépine and Gustave Kervern, and Marie et les naufragés, directed by Sébastien Betbeder.
 The same year, he composed the music for the credits of the comedy show broadcast on Canal+, Groland Le Zapoï.
 The next year, he composed the soundtrack for the series A Girl Is a Gun.

 In 2018, Tellier composed all the songs from the eponymous album by Dita Von Teese.

 In 2020, Tellier returned with a new single "A Ballet", released on 29 January, to promote his seventh album Domesticated, consisting of 8 tracks, which released on 29 May 2020.
 On 8 April, "Domestic Tasks", the second single released and "Stuck in a Summer Love" the third single on 19 May.
 The concept on this album is domestic life and this concept was born following his marriage and the birth of his two children.
 The album is produced by Corentin "nit" Kerdraon, Mind Gamers (John Carroll Kirby and Daniel Stricker), Jam City, Varnish La Piscine and Philippe Zdar (who died in 2019).
 Apart from this album, on 14 February 2020, he appeared as a featured artist on "Boycycle" by Salvatore Ganacci.

-The same year, he released an album titled Simple Mind, in which he covered several tracks from his previous albums, Sexuality, My God Is Blue, L'Aventura and Domesticated.
+The same year, Tellier released an album titled Simple Mind, in which he covered several tracks from his previous albums, Sexuality, My God Is Blue, L'Aventura and Domesticated.

 In 2024, Tellier performed La Ritournelle with Ensemble Matheus at the Paralympic Games opening ceremony in Paris.

+In April 2025, Tellier was appointed as an Chevalier of the Ordre des Arts et des Lettres.